TERMS AND CONDITIONS

 - 14.1.3 the Service is provided on an “as is” basis.

-14.2 Nothing in this agreement excludes our liability:
+14.2 Nothing in this agreement excludes or limits either party’s liability:

-- 14.2.1 for death or personal injury caused by our negligence; or
+- 14.2.1 for death or personal injury caused by that party's negligence;

-- 14.3.1 We shall not be liable whether in tort (including for negligence or breach of statutory duty), contract, misrepresentation, restitution or otherwise for any loss of profits, loss of business, depletion of goodwill and/or similar losses or loss or corruption of data or information, or pure economic loss, or for any special, indirect or consequential loss, costs, damages, charges or expenses however arising under this agreement; and
+- 14.3.1 Neither party shall be liable, whether in tort (including for negligence or breach of statutory duty), contract, misrepresentation, restitution or otherwise for any loss of profits, loss of business, depletion of goodwill and/or similar losses or loss or corruption of data or information, or pure economic loss, or for any special, indirect or consequential loss, costs, damages, charges or expenses however arising under this agreement; and

 15. Force majeure